microsoft/dotnet-framework-docker/samples/README.md

 The samples show various ways to use .NET Framework and Docker together.
 You can use the samples as the basis of your own Docker images or just to play.

 The samples exercise various levels of functionality.
 The [.NET Framework Docker sample](dotnetapp/README.md) includes the most functionality, including build, unit testing, and pushing images to a container registry.
-The [ASP.NET Core Docker sample](aspnetapp/README.md) includes instructions for testing images with [Azure Container Instances](https://azure.microsoft.com/services/container-instances/).
+The [ASP.NET Docker sample](aspnetapp/README.md) includes instructions for testing images with [Azure Container Instances](https://azure.microsoft.com/services/container-instances/).
 The samples include detailed instructions for use with and without Docker.

 ## Try a pre-built .NET Framework Docker Image